danawoodman/formal/README.md

 Working with forms in React can be a really repetitive task.
 Most of the existing abstractions provide a render prop API but that is just no longer cool in the _React Hooks era_.

-Also, some of those packages does not provide out of the box support for both web and mobile platforms.
+Also, some of those packages do not provide out of the box support for both web and mobile platforms.

 <!-- END the-problem -->